tjhowse/pyservo42c/README.md

 ### servo42cUart

 This wraps servo42c and provides a direct interface to a UART port.
+It doesn't exist yet.